 Q: What tools and materials do you use?

 A: Whenever possible vintage and period correct tools, supplies and materials are used.
-On the older covers vintage pencils, dip pens (for inking as well as lettering), sable brushes, India ink, illustration board, rubber cement, mucilage (an old-fashioned type of glue), fountain pens and vintage non-repro red and blue pencils (for editorial and printers marks), white gouache (for correcting inking corrections) and even vintage X-acto knives and blades are used.
+On the older covers vintage pencils, dip pens (for inking as well as lettering), sable brushes, India ink, illustration board, rubber cement, mucilage (an old-fashioned type of glue) and vintage non-repro red and blue pencils (for editorial and printers marks), white gouache (for correcting inking corrections) and even vintage X-acto knives and blades are used.
 For the mid 1960s and newer recreations both dip pens and markers, sable brushes, India ink, plate (smooth) finish Bristol board (2 or 3 ply), rubber cement, Letraset knives and blades, vintage graphic white, 1970s era ball point pens and markers (for editorial notations) are among the tools and supplies used.

 Q: The logo of the comic book recreation looks like it’s on a separate piece of paper (as does the price and other things near the top) - how come?